-A 30-minute one-pot Italian chicken skillet with chickpeas, tomatoes and peppers – makes a great weeknight dinner!
+This 30-minute one-pot Italian chicken skillet with chickpeas, tomatoes and peppers is easy to make and perfect for a weeknight dinner!

 I’ve been making this simple Italian chicken skillet dinner since back when we lived in a small one-bedroom apartment in Washington, D.C., which is where I met my husband.

 We were introduced on a Friday night by one of my brand-new roommates, one week after I’d moved to the city in September.
 I hadn’t even started my first job yet (that would come the following Monday).